briannabegg/biot74000-portfolio/_pages/about.md

 Hello — I'm **Brianna Begg Wensink**, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College, graduating at the end of August 2026.

-My primary industry experience comes from my time as an analytical chemistry instrumentalist within environmental science, and through my education I have gained additional work experience in molecular biology, cell culture, microbiology, food science, and biopharmaceutical extraction and formulation.
+My primary industry experience comes from my time as an analytical chemistry instrumentalist within environmental science, and through my education, I have gained additional work experience in molecular biology, cell culture, microbiology, food science, and biopharmaceutical extraction and formulation.

-Bioinformatics is the one of the essential mathematics-based skill sets that interacts with all of the fields I have worked within, allowing for data-driven decision making and clearer visualization of progress.
+Bioinformatics is one of the essential mathematics-based skill sets that interact with all the fields I have worked in, enabling data-driven decision-making and clearer visualization of progress.

 This portfolio documents the bioinformatics tools, methods, and skills I have developed, and how I have applied them.